How's your FICO Score?

-TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building your credit score.
+The three credit reporting agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to build your score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in building your credit score:

-• Balances on your Credit Cards - How many accounts do you carry?
-How much do you owe?
+• Your Credit Card Balances - How many accounts do you have?
+How much do you owe on your accounts?

-These factors are weighted a little bit differently depending on which formula the agency uses.
-The result is one number.
+These factors are weighted differently depending on which formula the agency uses.
+The result is a single number: your FICO score.
 FICO scores range from 300 to 800.
 Higher scores are better.
 Most home buyers in the current environment have a score above 620.

-Credit scores make a huge difference in interest rates
+Credit scores make a huge difference in your interest rate

-How can you improve your FICO score?
-Because the credit score is entirely based on a lifetime of credit history, it's difficult to significantly improve the score with quick fixes.
-(Of course you can and should remove incorrect data on your credit report.)
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+Since the FICO score is based on your lifelong credit history, it's difficult to make a significant improvement in the number with quick fixes.
+(Of course you must appeal incorrect items on your credit report.)

-Before you can improve your FICO score, you have to get your score and make sure that the reports from each credit reporting agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
-They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+In order to raise your FICO score, you must get the credit reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the company that offered the first FICO credit score, offers FICO scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
+They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Basic Pre-Approval